rocket-pool/RPIPs/RPIPs/RPIP-24.md

     1. Balance updates
     1. RPL price updates
-    1. Reward tree generation and submission (this responsibility REQUIRES the ability to generate the current and previous interval's trees)
+    1. Reward tree generation and submission (this responsibility REQUIRES the ability to generate the current and previous intervals' trees)
 1. oDAO members SHOULD effectively fulfill support duties, including:
     1. Scrub checks for new minipools
     1. Scrub checks for bond reductions